Description

 Solution

-In order to make internal interface part of software switch, it is important to get rid of any IP address assigned to it and also any references to this interface has to be removed.
+In order to make an internal interface part of a software switch, it is important to get rid of any IP address assigned to it and remove any references to this interface.

-Create a WiFi interface ‘wifi_int’ with SSID ‘wireless_network’ using passphrase ‘Fortinet1234’.
+Create a WiFi interface named ‘wifi_int’ with SSID ‘wireless_network’ using passphrase ‘Fortinet1234’:

 edit "wifi_int"